Volunteer

 HOW TO BECOME A BELUGA COMMUNITY SCIENTIST?

-Once you have completed the volunteer orientation, we will send you an email with the volunteer application and waiver.
-Both will need to be completed and emailed back to the coordinator before you can attend any monitoring sessions for further training.
-You will not have access to the session signup schedule until you complete both of these.
+Once you have attended (or watched) the virtual orientation and completed the steps provided during orientation, we will email you the volunteer form.
+It must be completed and submitted to the coordinator before you can attend any monitoring sessions for further training.
+You cannot access the session signup schedule until you complete this form.

-You must signup for at least one monitoring session with a lead observer to get field training before monitoring on your own (preferable, you get trained when there are belugas present during a session).
+You must signup for at least one monitoring session with a lead observer while belugas are present to get field training before monitoring on your own.
+You will need to be trained at each site you are interested in monitoring at.
 This way, we can make sure all of our volunteers are on the same page.
 You can signup for as many sessions with a lead observer as you want.
 We want you to feel confident and comfortable with our monitoring protocol.

 WHAT DOES A BELUGA COMMUNITY SCIENTIST DO?

-We have a fall (August 15 – November 15) and spring (March through May) monitoring season where we have daily monitoring sessions.
+We have a spring (March through May) and fall (August through November) and monitoring season where we have daily monitoring sessions.
 Each monitoring session lasts on average two hours and is scheduled around the tide for when belugas are known to be in the area.
 Volunteers can view and sign up to attend monitoring sessions on our AKBMP monitoring schedule, which will be available to volunteers after attending a monitoring orientation and submitting their volunteer forms.
 We ask that each volunteer commits to monitor a minimum of three sessions throughout the season (about a six-hour commitment in total); however, there is no maximum limit on how many sessions a volunteer may attend.

 Volunteers are expected to use the AKBMP datasheets to collect observations and submit their data on an online platform after their sessions.
 The datasheets and data entry process are straightforward, and we provide training opportunities so the volunteer feels comfortable.
 You will get extensive training from the volunteer orientation and the lead observer training sessions.
 We encourage our volunteers to take photos of the belugas during their sessions and submit them with their data if you like taking photographs.